AndrewL14/Movie-review-api/README.md

 }`

-`To create a new Review` POST request localhost:8080/api/v1/reviews?reviewBody=your review&imdbId=imdbId you want to use
+`To create a new Review` POST request localhost:8080/api/v1/reviews?reviewBody=your review&imdbId=imdbId you want to use&userImdbId=tt7581

 OR